tzlion/frogtool/README.md

 emulator according to their file extension.

 Master System games are "secretly" supported by the Mega Drive emulator, it recognises the .sms extension but will actually run these games with any of the Mega Drive file extensions too.
-Game Gear games don't seem to work properly.
+Game Gear games don't work properly.

 Both .bkp and .zip extensions seem to function as normal ZIP files, I think .bkp was used for obfuscated zip files on another system.
 Any supported ROM inside a ZIP file will be treated the same as an uncompressed ROM, and loaded in the